- August 26, 2014

 “No overall story or narration, only a goal you have to meet in 3 days, and then you jump from event to event hoping you picked the right one, or look for a guide online.”

-“One of the worst games I've ever played; the storytelling tries for campy but ends up dull and unimaginative.
+“One of the worst games I've ever played; the storytelling tries for campy but it just ends up dull and unimaginative.
 The combat and skill tests are just pseudo-random dice rolls with all the excitement of playing an overlong game of Monopoly.”